Pedro Cieza de León

 Pedro Cieza de León (Llerena, Spain c.
-1520 – Seville, Spain July 2, 1554) was a Spanish conquistador and chronicler of Peru and Popayán.
-He is known primarily for his history and description of Peru, Crónicas del Perú.
+1518 or 1520 – Seville, Spain July 2, 1554) was a Spanish conquistador and chronicler of Peru and Popayán.
+He is known primarily for his extensive work, Crónicas del Perú (The Chronicle of Peru), which has been described as "fundamental to an understanding of Inca history, as he was the first to consider the structure and organization of the Inca Empire."
 He wrote this book in four parts, but only the first was published during his lifetime; the remaining sections were not published until the 19th and 20th centuries.

 Early life

-Cieza de León was born to a family of Jewish conversos around 1520 in Llerena, a town in southeastern Extremadura, less than 100 km (60 mi) from Portugal.
-Although recently converted from Judaism to Catholicism, the family enjoyed good social standing in the region because of their networks and business dealings.

 His father, Lope de León, was a shopkeeper in the town, and his mother, Leonor de Cazalla, was a native of Llerena.
 There is scant documentary evidence of the young Cieza de León’s childhood, and little is known of his early life before his voyage to the Americas.
 Given the fact that he left home at 13, it is unlikely that Cieza de León received more than a rudimentary education.